LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/README.md

 ## Messenger Bot API and Eikon Data API Introduction

-Refinitiv [Messenger application](https://www.refinitiv.com/en/products/eikon-trading-software/eikon-messenger-securemessaging) is a free to use, compliant and secure messaging platform.
+Refinitiv's [Messenger application](https://www.refinitiv.com/en/products/refinitiv-messenger/) is a free to use, compliant and secure messaging platform.
 It is a powerful communication tool that provides desktop, mobile, and web access, and allows sharing messages, data, files, screenshots, and emoticons with your contacts.
-The [Messenger Bot API](https://developers.refinitiv.com/messenger-api) provides a set of available API calls to build automated workflows or bots for the Messenger application.
+The [Messenger Bot API](https://developers.refinitiv.com/en/api-catalog/messenger-api/messenger-bot-api) provides a set of available API calls to build automated workflows or bots for the Messenger application.
 The Bot API allows your applications to connect with and pass information into Eikon’s Messenger service programmatically or interact with a bot via a WebSocket connection.

-The [Eikon Data API](https://developers.refinitiv.com/eikon-apis/eikon-data-api) (or DAPI) for Python provides simple access for users who require programmatic access to Refinitiv data on the desktop.
+The [Eikon Data API](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api) (or DAPI) for Python provides simple access for users who require programmatic access to Refinitiv data on the desktop.
 These APIs are intended for Refinitiv Workspace/Eikon Desktop application users.
 The API lets users access to the following Refinitiv content sets such as Fundamental and reference data, Price time series, News, Symbology conversion and etc. It is designed for ease of use and for rapid application development by leveraging Refinitiv data and entitlements to simplify market data management and reporting.

 ## Table of contents
 * [Overview](#overview)